decred/dcrdata/README.md

 Note there is a dark mode, so make sure things look good with the dark background as well.

 ### HTML
 The core functionality of dcrdata is server-side rendered in Go and designed to work well with javascript disabled.
+For users with javascript enabled, [Turbolinks](https://github.com/turbolinks/turbolinks) creates a persistent single page application that handles all HTML rendering.

+.tmpl files are cached by the backend, and can be reloaded via running `killall -USR1 v3` from the command line.

 ### Javascript
-Given the html first approach, [Stimulus](https://stimulusjs.org/) is a lightweight framework we lean on for adding javascript based enhancements.The application started out as a vanilla/jQuery codebase.
-But as the codebase continues to grow, adding a bit of declarative structure with Stimulus helps keep code organized and prevents logic from spilling into the global scope.

-.tmpl files are cached by the backend, but you can bust it by running `killall -USR1 v3` from the command line
+To encourage code that is idiomatic to Turbolinks based execution environment, javascript based enhancements should use [Stimulus](https://stimulusjs.org/) controllers with corresponding actions and targets.
+Keeping things tightly scoped with controllers and modules helps to localize complexity and maintain a clean application lifecycle.
+When using events handlers, bind and **unbind** them in the `connect` and `disconnect` function of controllers which executes when they get removed from the DOM.

 ### Web Performance
 The core functionality of dcrdata should perform well in low power device / high latency scenarios (eg. a cheap smart phone with poor reception).
-This means that most libraries should be lazy loaded when they are actually needed.
-This way we don't bog down users doing simple tasks like checking a transaction or address.
+This means that heavy assets should be lazy loaded when they are actually needed.
+Simple tasks like checking a transaction or address should have a very fast initial page load.

 ## Helper Packages